 #10 in Istanbul

-The worlds biggest carpet collection, including rare carpets from the Seljuk Empire, Iranian and Caucasian regions; collections of hand-written calligraphy, imperial edicts, ancient Qurans and other written works.
-You will see a very wide collections of articles made of wood, glass, ceramic and stone by artists from former Islamic regions are on display at the Turkish and Islamic Arts Museum.
+Visit the Turkish and Islamic Arts Museum and see the world's largest carpet collection including rare carpets from the Seljuk Empire, Iranian and Caucasian regions, collections of hand-written calligraphy, imperial edicts, ancient Qurans and many other written works.
+Admire the collections of wooden, glass, ceramic and stone articles by artists from former Islamic regions on display.

 The museum was originally located in the soup kitchen of the Süleymaniye Mosque complex and later relocated to its current location in the İbrahim Paşa Palace, next to the Blue Mosque.

 An amazing skip-the-line guided tour where you will be able to visit the magnificent museum and former palace.

 - Monday: NO TOURS - the museum is closed

 Where to meet

 The tour starts at the main bus stop for the Big Bus Tour Company at Sultanahmet Square.
 Look out for the dark red double-decker buses.
 It's about 20 metres (65 ft) in front of the Hagia Sophia Museum.

 To get to Sultanahmet Square, take the T1 Bağılar - Kabataş tram and get off at Sultanahmet station.
 Walk towards Hagia Sophia and keep an eye out for the Big Bus stop.

 - The guided tours are performed in English.